dfinity/ic-staking-documentation/docs/4-safest-staking-option/4-2-create-neuron.md

 ---
 layout: default
 title: 4.2 Create neuron with dissolve delay
 parent: 4.
-Safest staking option
+Safest Staking Option
 ---

 ## 4.2 Create a **neuron** with a **dissolve delay**